Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon HD 3870 X2 1GB is 100% quicker than the Radeon R9 M375X overall, because of its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon HD 3870 X2 1GB should be 100% faster than the Radeon R9 M375X in general, due to its greater bandwidth. (explain)

-Texel RateThe Radeon R9 M375X is a lot (more or less 54%) faster with regards to anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)
+Texel RateThe Radeon R9 M375X will be a lot (about 54%) better at anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)

-Pixel RateThe Radeon HD 3870 X2 1GB should be much (more or less 63%) more effective at AA than the Radeon R9 M375X, and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 3870 X2 1GB should be quite a bit (more or less 63%) more effective at FSAA than the Radeon R9 M375X, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison